jfelten/My_bare_metal_k8s/storage.md

 ### glusterfs configuration

-With the glusterfs VMs up and running we create the storage array, and create any static volumes desired in kubernetes.
-The glsuter initialization is straightforward.
+With the glusterfs VMs up and running create the storage array and any static volumes desired in kubernetes.
+The gluster initialization is straightforward.
 I have 3 glusterfs vms (1 on each blade) with the ips: 10.10.10.17, 10.10.10.18, 10.10.10.19.
 On each server run the glsuterfs peer probe for against the other 1 servers.
-Ex on 10.10.10.17 run:
+Ex: on 10.10.10.17 run:
 ```
 gluster peer probe 10.10.10.18
 gluster peer probe 10.10.10.19
 ```
-Once this is done the glusterfs VMs will be talking and it is now possible ot create static volumes.
+Once this is done the glusterfs VMs will be talking and it is now possible to create static volumes.
 In my case, I use a static volume for my OpenVPN certs and have a shared directory called /data/certs.
 You can create this volume in glusterfs via:

 ```
 sudo gluster volume create certs replica 3 10.10.10.17:/data/certs 10.10.10.19:/data/certs 10.10.10.18:/data/certs force